-3. A single risk pool should be maintained to avoid risk selection and a return to insurance markets with care that is unaffordable or unavailable to many consumers.
+4. A single risk pool should be maintained to avoid risk selection and a return to insurance markets with care that is unaffordable or unavailable to many consumers.

-Implementation of reinsurance programs should be done within each state's single risk pool for the individual market to ensure that health plans balance their risk mix with healthy and sick individuals from all of their products.
-Otherwise, insurance carriers could return to focusing on risk selection as the way to succeed in the individual market, instead of succeeding by providing high-value health care.
-Prior to 2014, carriers segregated high-risk consumers into separate risk pools that experienced substantial annual rate increases.
-Because the single risk pool requires carriers to consider the cost of all their enrollees, sicker consumers are protected from facing a major premium increase.
+Implementation of invisible high risk pools or reinsurance programs should be done within each state's single risk pool for the individual market to ensure that health plans balance their risk mix with healthy and sick individuals from all of their products.
+Moving away from a single risk pool risks having insurance companies return to focusing on risk selection as the way to succeed in the individual market, instead of succeeding by providing high-value health care.
+Prior to 2014, insurers segregated high-risk patients/consumers into separate risk pools that experienced substantial annual rate increases.
+Because the single risk pool requires insurers to consider the cost of all their enrollees, sicker patients/consumers are protected from facing a major premium increase.

-ADDENDUM: Reinsurance or High-Risk Pools as Cost Effective Paths to Promote Market Stabilization
+Addendum: Reinsurance or High Risk Pools as Cost Effective Paths to Promote Market Stabilization

-Reinsurance, state-based high risk pools or similar types of risk-spreading mechanisms have been recognized by both Republicans and Democrats as potentially critical tools to promote stability in the individual health insurance market.
-In 2014, a temporary federal reinsurance program with approximately \$8 billion in nominal funding had the effect of lowering premiums approximately 10 to 12 percent below what they would have been otherwise.
+Reinsurance, state-based high risk pools or similar types of risk-spreading mechanism have been recognized by both Republicans and Democrats as potentially critical tools to promote stability in the individual health insurance market.
+In 2014, a temporary federal reinsurance program had the effect of lowering premiums approximately 10 to 12 percent below what they would have been otherwise.
 This funding helped offset the higher costs of the known worse health risk in the non-group market and also helped "prime the pump" by encouraging more people to sign up for coverage given the lower rates.

-Bipartisan legislation introduced in the Senate (S. 1835 Collins-Nelson) would fund state-based invisible high-risk pools or reinsurance programs.
-Policies such as these would provide state flexibility and stability to the market directly benefiting the entire individual market, both on- and off-exchange (for enrollees who do and do not receive a subsidy).
+Bipartisan legislation introduced in the Senate (S. 1835 Collins-Nelson) would fund state-based invisible high risk pools or reinsurance programs.
+Policies such as these would provide state flexibility and stability to the market directly benefiting the entire individual market, both on- and off-Exchange (for enrollees who do and do not receive a subsidy).
 This would stabilize the insurance market and reduce premiums for millions of Americans who do not benefit directly from the Affordable Care Act's subsidies now.
 In addition, these mechanisms could partially offset the likely premium spikes that would result from the repeal of the mandate penalty - impacts that will be primarily felt by middle class Americans who do not qualify for tax credits that can help make insurance more affordable.
-Market-stabilization funds would increase the likelihood that plans would stay in the individual market.
+Market stabilization funds would increase the likelihood that plans would stay in the individual market.

 This analysis describes the cost to the federal government, the impacts on premiums and the mechanics that would be involved if stability funding is provided to the carriers.
 The descriptions that follow model the potential premium and budget impacts of an annual \$5 billion "net" federal funding for risk stabilization in 2019 and 2020.
-This would translate into a nominal (before the reduction APTC subsidies) risk-stabilization fund of between \$12 billion and \$15 billion per year.
-The total two-year \$10 billion cost to the federal government is less than the nominal funding amount because it would reduce premiums and thus similarly reduce federal payments for Advanced Premium Tax Credits (APTC).
+This would translate into a nominal (before the reduction APTC subsidies) risk-stabilization fund of about \$12 billion per year.
+The total two year \$10 billion cost to the federal government, is less than the investment of about \$24 billion because it would reduce premiums and thus similarly reduce federal payments for Advanced Premium Tax Credits (APTC).

-Reinsurance funded at the net (after APTC offsets) \$5 billion level would reduce 2019 premiums by an average of 12 percent with an expected state-specific range of 9 to 16 percent depending on the circumstances of each state's enrollment and risk profile.
-What follows is a step-by-step review of the assumptions and logic behind the benefits and federal costs of using the risk-stabilization reinsurance mechanism:
+Reinsurance funded at the net (after APTC offsets) \$5 billion level would reduce 2019 premiums by an average of 10 percent, depending on the circumstances of each state's enrollment and risk profile.
+What follows is a step-by- step review of the assumptions and logic behind the benefits and federal costs of using the risk-stabilization reinsurance mechanism: